Online, Virtual and Classroom Courses

 NEBOSH General Certificate Pass Marks

-You need to get 45 marks in both the NG1/IG1 Open Book Exam and NG2/IG2 Practical Risk Assessment.
+You need to get 45 marks in both the NG1/IG1 Open Book Exam and the NG2/IG2 Practical Risk Assessment.
 Your overall final grade is determined by the following marks:

 • Distinction: 75+